Home » Blog » Bakers Dozen Common Seo Mistakes

 First and foremost follow only white hat techniques when it comes to search engine optimization.
 This will make you run the marathon and not do just a sprint for results.
 Secondly, follow all of the best practices of what the search engines recommend as they will not only improve the search engine results pages for your website but will also make your website more informative, credible and useful to those that visit your website.

 Many people don't have time to do the search engine optimization themselves as they are working on growing their business.
-That's where JM2 Webdesigners from Valparaiso Indiana come in.
+That's where JM2 Webdesigners from Cullman Alabama come in.
 We are here to augment your staff to achieve the results not just on the search engines but also on social media, email marketing and of course building, maintaining and upgrading your website.
 If you need assistance from someone that will only do the right things necessary for your online business you can call us at @PHONENUMBER@, fill out our contact form here or email us at @BUSINESSEMAILADDRESS@.